Voters in Serbia sharply divided into pro and anti Vucic camps before ‘corona elections’ | bne IntelliNews

 At the beginning they seemed to be united around a common goal, which they showed in anti-government protests in front of the parliament or in front of the public broadcaster building.
 Those protests were very often on the edge of violence but still attracted people and led to the formation of the Alliance for Serbia (SZS) in September 2018.
 The SZS consists of dozens of small parties, the most prominent being what remained of the DS under the same name, the Party of Freedom and Justice that was newly formed by former DS president and Belgrade mayor Dragan Djilas, and Serbian Left, which was formed by another former DS member Borko Stefanovic.
 Also in the SZS is the People’s Party established and led by Vuk Jeremic, a former foreign minister and yet another former DS member, who was kicked out of the party by Djilas in 2013.
 The far-right Dveri movement is also a member of the SZS.

 The alliance chose boycott as its campaign for the upcoming elections and stuck with that initial decision.
 However, a few members left the coalition and decided to participate in the elections.
-To widespread surprise, one of those was the Movement of Free Citizens (PSS), formed by former ombudsman Sasa Jankovic and then taken over by controversial actor Sergej Trifunovic, who delights in cursing and smoking publicly.
+To widespread surprise, one of those was the Movement of Free Citizens (PSG), formed by former ombudsman Sasa Jankovic and then taken over by controversial actor Sergej Trifunovic, who delights in cursing and smoking publicly.
 The group of opponents of the Vucic regime that started the ‘1 of 5 million’ protests that have been ongoing throughout Serbia since 2018 also left the SZS and submitted a list for the June 21 elections.
 This movement as well as Trifunovic’s one are going it alone in the elections.

 What this entire bloc lacks is a programme and ideology.
 Their main principle is ‘stop Vucic’ and the goal is to attract as many people as possible around that idea.
-However, after deciding to take part in the elections, the PSS has been declared ‘Vucic’s satellite’ and called fake opposition.
-These accusations started on June 7 on the Utisak Nedelje (Impression of the Week) talk show when the leader of another anti-Vucic movement, Enough is Enough’s (DJB’s) Sasa Radulovic told Trifunovic that the SNS was helping his PSS to collect the signatures needed to submit its candidacy.
+However, after deciding to take part in the elections, the PSG has been declared ‘Vucic’s satellite’ and called fake opposition.
+These accusations started on June 7 on the Utisak Nedelje (Impression of the Week) talk show when the leader of another anti-Vucic movement, Enough is Enough’s (DJB’s) Sasa Radulovic told Trifunovic that the SNS was helping his PSG to collect the signatures needed to submit its candidacy.
 Trifunovic reacted furiously, saying that was a “bad lie”.
 Trifunovic was using strong words to criticise the boycott campaign even though he was one of its main initiators.
-Despite the fact that the SZS disqualified itself voluntarily, the PSS’ chances of attracting a significant number of voters also decreased when it left the coalition.
+Despite the fact that the SZS disqualified itself voluntarily, the PSG’s chances of attracting a significant number of voters also decreased when it left the coalition.

 The surprise of the 2016 elections was the DJB.
 Back then, the party was newly formed by the former minister of economy in the first SNS government, Radulovic.
 He resigned over disagreements regarding the pace of structural reforms in early 2014.
 However, his DJB managed to pass the threshold and get seats in the parliament.
 The DJB strongly opposes Vucic as well but also claims that Serbia doesn’t need the EU to prosper.
 For this election, the movement named itself “Sovereigns”, which implies that it is leaning towards the right.
 The DJB has been promoting anti-vaccine ideas lately, which also qualifies it as a far-right player.
 Many members left the movement in the last four years mainly because they didn’t like the way Radulovic leads or the ideological shift.
 In 2017, lawyer Vladimir Gajic left the DJB because of Radulovic’s decision to run for president in that year’s election.
 Professor at the Belgrade Faculty of Political Sciences Dusan Pavlovic left DJB in 2018, claiming that “ideologically it is going too much to the right”.
 DJB still has sympathisers among people who support state owned capital, oppose capitalism and miss some of the values of communism.